Building Permit & Business Licenses

 - Complete a Building permit application

-- If Homeowner is completing the work themselves, an affidavit must be signed and recorded with the Clerk of Court Office.
+- If the Homeowner is completing the work themselves, an affidavit must be signed and recorded with the Clerk of Court Office.

 - Present State of South Carolina Contractor's License & Identification Card (Contractors only)

 - Obtain a Marion County business license (Contractors only)